We take courage in both hands and claim that one of these technologies is winning it. Which one?

 Wonder, what’s the benefit of using either Node.js or Python?
 Let’s figure out what technology might work best for you.

-There are at least three massive benefits of Node.js:
+There are at least four massive benefits of Node.js:

 - decrease in response time